Outbreak Summary

 The products subject to recall were distributed to retail deli locations nationwide.
 The products shipped to deli retailers bear establishment number “EST. 12612” inside the USDA mark of inspection on the product labels.

-After the link to Boar’s Head liverwurst was definitely established, Boar’s Head recalled another seven million pounds of product.
+After the link to Boar’s Head liverwurst was definitely established, Boar’s Head recalled another seven million pounds of product and permanently closed the production facilities in Virginia.

 Listeriosis is a serious infection usually contracted from food contaminated by Listeria monocytogenes.
 Anyone can contract this bacterial infection, but pregnant women, newborns, older adults, and individuals with compromised immune systems are most at risk.